Arcadia-1/Sun_Research_Group/template/_index_en.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Postdoc
+- Student
 ---

-Yanquan Luo received the B.S. degree in microelectronics from Fudan University, China, in 2013, and the M.S. degree in microelectronics from the Delft University of Technology, The Netherlands, in 2015.
-She has been working as a research assistant while pursuing the Ph.D. degree at University of Ulm, Germany, from 2016 to March, 2022.
-Since June, 2022, she has engaged in postdoctoral research at Tsinghua University, China.
-Her current research interest is analog and mixed signal IC design, including ADC, DAC and sensor analog front-end design.
-She served as a reviewer for JSSC, TCAS-II, ESSCIRC and ISCAS.
+Yuxuan He received the B.S. degree from the department of electronic engineering, Tsinghua University, in June 2023.
+He has been pursuing the Ph.D. degree since September 2023.
+His research area includes high-speed analog-to-digital converters and continuous-time analog-to-digital converters.